iluwatar/java-design-patterns/marker-interface/README.md

 ---
-title: "Marker Interface Design Pattern in Java: Benefits, Examples, and Uses"
+title: "Marker Interface Pattern in Java: Defining Behavior Through Empty Interfaces"
+shortTitle: Marker Interface
 description: "Explore the Marker Interface pattern in Java, its benefits, real-world examples, and common uses.
 Learn how to use marker interfaces for metadata and special class behaviors."
 category: Structural
 language: en